 14) Q: What does Anoo's weight management include?

 - Long term weight reduction along with prevention of weight related health problems

 - Anoo’s wellness team includes doctors, nutritionist, therapists and counsellors.

 - Approach - Analysis and complete medical history with necessary investigations.
 Counselling includes motivation, diet and life style modifications.

 - Therapies – FDA approved treatments, basic, advanced and SPA therapies.

 - Diets- customized based on BMR, life style habits, eating habits, healthy balanced diet, plant based diets, etc

-- Exercises – Monthly once a group discussion is held by our team of doctors, nutritionists, counsellors, yoga teacher with our clients to help increase awareness about weight management & to clarify doubts.
+- Exercises – Monthly once a group discussion is held by our team of doctors, nutritionists, counsellors, yoga teacher with our clients to help increase awareness about weight management and to clarify their doubts.

 - Regular monitoring, follow ups and care.